rex-9/Mathgic/README.md

 # Math Magicians

 > The amazing Math Magicians project will let you perform any basic
-> math calculations you want to perfor.:
+> math calculations you want to perform.

 ## Built With